ctrlplusb/easy-peasy/website/docs/docs/typescript-api/thunk.md

 - `Result`

   If your [thunk](/docs/api/thunk) returns a value then the type of the value should be defined here.
 The result is returned to the calling point of the dispatch.
-It should be encapsulated within a Promise. e.g. `Promise<number>`.

 ## Example